-Radio Sunderland for Hospitals which is a registered charity run by a small team of enthusiastic unpaid volunteers, provides a patient visiting and personal radio service.
+Radio Sunderland for Hospitals, which is a registered charity run by a small team of enthusiastic unpaid volunteers, provides a patient visiting and a free personal radio service.

 There are a variety of tasks involved in running Radio Sunderland and we are always looking for new volunteers to help keep us "on-air".

-This video shows the work of a typical Hospital Radio station.
+This video shows the work of volunteers in a typical Hospital Radio station.

 People volunteer for many reasons, especially wanting to help others.